 A further challenge was the extensive historical fill.
 The fill was not suitable for support of typical shallow foundations.
 SME developed a foundation plan consisting of rammed aggregate piers to extend building loads through the unsuitable fill into natural soil suitable to support the building.

 Other noteworthy activities consisted of characterizing the extent of contamination from a leaking underground storage tank (LUST) and conducting the environmental oversight, sampling, and documentation of its removal.
-We also evaluated the residual petroleum contamination and the potential for vapor intrusion and presented Ashley Capital with several options for mitigation the potential risk.
+We also evaluated the residual petroleum contamination and the potential for vapor intrusion and presented Ashley Capital with several options for mitigating the potential risk.

 We also worked with the construction team to develop a landscaping plan that would include exposure barriers to mitigate dermal contact risks associated with the lead contamination left in place.
 The building is now complete and fully operational and has created a significant number of new jobs.